Retro-DOS-DEV/imm-dos-nx/README.md

  - `cpio` archiving tool, for creating the InitFS
  - mtools, for creating a FAT-formatted disk image

 At the moment, the OS is only designed to run from a floppy disk image.
 To build the disk, run `make` from the root directory.
+This creates a disk image at `build/bootdisk.img` which can be run in a VM like `QEMU`.

 ## Design